resource-watch/slate/source/includes/api/_metadata.md

 curl -X GET https://api.resourcewatch.org/v1/metadata?sort=-name,+description
 ```

-The API currently supports sorting by means of the `sort` query parameter.
-Sorting can be done using any field from the [metadata model](#metadata-reference).
-Sorting by nested fields is not supported at the moment.

-Multiple sorting criteria can be used, separating them by commas.

-You can also specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
-By default, ascending order is assumed.
+The Metadata service currently supports sorting using the `sort` query parameter.
+Sorting metadata adheres to the conventions defined in the [Sorting guidelines for the RW API](/index-rw.html#sorting), so we strongly recommend reading that section before proceeding.
+Additionally, you can check out the [Metadata reference](#metadata-reference) section for a detailed description of the fields you can use when sorting.

 ### Getting metadata for a dataset, layer or widget